Kirch Group: History

-In 1955, Kirch, an assistant professor at the University of Munich, founded Sirius Films and in 1956, he borrowed $54,000 to acquire the German rights to Federico Fellini's La Strada, which was successful in Germany.
+In 1955, Kirch, an assistant professor at LMU Munich, founded Sirius Films and in 1956, he borrowed $54,000 to acquire the German rights to Federico Fellini's La Strada, which was successful in Germany.
 He also bought the rights to other Italian films, including Franco Rossi's Amici per la pelle, which became the first feature film to be broadcast on German TV without a prior theatrical release in 1958 after failing to find a distributor.
 In 1958, he acquired seven Luchino Visconti films.

-In 1959, he formed BetaFilm and in 1961 Reiner E. Moritz joined and became chief executive of BetaFilm.
+In 1959, he formed Beta Film and in 1961 Reiner E. Moritz joined and became chief executive of BetaFilm.
 The Kirch Group moved into the American market in 1959, acquiring the television rights to 100 films from United Artists and Warner Bros.

 In 1960, Kirch made its first package sale, selling 700 films to German public broadcaster ARD.
 In 1963, it sold 300 films to Germany's second public broadcaster ZDF.
 Also in 1963, Kirch founded TaurusFilm as a rights acquisition company.
 TaurusFilm Video was founded in 1983 as a pioneering company for sell-through home video.

 With conductor Herbert von Karajan, Kirch founded the classical music production company Cosmotel in 1964.
 Cosmotel broke up and in 1966 Unitel was established to replace it.
 Unitel produced Great Performances for PBS in 1974, the first weekly classical music program in the United States and became the world's leading producer of classical music film, TV and video.

 Kirch co-founded Teleclub in Switzerland, the first pay TV channel in Europe.
 Following the launch of Germany's first commercial broadcaster Sat.1 in 1984, Kirch subsidized their entertainment programming for two years.
 In 1988, Kirch took over PKS (Programmgesellschaft für Kabel- und Satellitenrundfunk) which gave the group a 43% stake on Sat.1.
 In 1997, the stake was increased to 59%.

 In 1985, Kirch acquired 10% of Germany's largest newspaper publisher Axel Springer following the death of the founder.
 The investment in Axel Springer eventually increased to over 40%.

 In 1989, Kirch acquired Germany's second largest book club, Deutschen Büecherbund, from Holtzbrinck Publishing Group.

 In 1991, Germany's first pay-TV channel, Premiere, was launched by Kirch, Bertelsmann and Canal+ and took over Teleclub's 100,000 subscribers.
 In 1993, Kirch launched Deutsches Sportfernsehen (DSF), Germany's first commercial sports channel.
 The same year, they also invested in Spanish broadcaster Telecinco and in 1995 acquired shares in Italian media company Mediaset.
 Kirch became a key player in sports broadcasting rights, paying large amounts for the rights to the German Bundesliga.